javascript-obfuscator/javascript-obfuscator/README.md

 ##### :warning: This option does not work with `target: 'node'`

-Allows the browser to be redirected to a passed domain if the source code isn't run on the domains specified by [`domainLock`](#domainlock)
+Allows the browser to be redirected to a passed domain or URL if the source code isn't run on the domains specified by [`domainLock`](#domainlock)

 ### `exclude`
 Type: `string[]` Default: `[]`